 She received a Graduate Performers Certificate from Northern Illinois University studying with Blaise Magniere, and Marie Wang of the Avalon String Quartet where she was a winner of the 2009 concerto competition and a recipient of the Dutton String Fellowship.
 Ilana completed her Master’s degree in performance at the University of Ottawa studying with David Stewart, and received her undergraduate degree in performance and a diploma in chamber music from Wilfrid Laurier University where she studied with Jeremy Bell and Jerzy Kaplanek of the Penderecki String Quartet.
-Ilana is currently a doctoral candidate in contemporary performance at the University of California San Diego.
+Ilana is currently a doctoral student in contemporary performance at the University of California San Diego.

 Ilana was a winner of the 2014 Orford String Quartet Award and can be heard on several recent recordings including Australian composer Nicole Murphy's 'Stolen' (Elm City Records), ‘Hymns of Heaven and Earth’ (music of Peter Togni) on Centerdiscs, Toy Piano Composers self titled release (Redshift Records)and ‘Raging Against the Machine’ (Redshift Records) a collaborative recording project between TENMC and Montreal’s Ensemble Paramirabo.